 At the beginning of the year, every Y6 child is given the opportunity to stand for the role of prefect.
 They present to their class on why they would make a good prefect.
 There are always far too many excellent candidates - so the children think very carefully about what they have seen and heard from each candidate and vote for the person they think would do the best job.

-Here are our prefects for 2018!
+Here are our prefects!